lilsnoops2/anm_itops_playbooks/README.md

 <summary>http-source-int-update</summary>

 ### `http-source-int-update`
-This playbook will dynamiaclly set the http client source interface based on whatever interface is using the SSH ip address.
-For example, if you succesfully SSH to IP address 1.1.1.1, that means more than likely that the interface that is assigned with tha IP can be used as the http client source.
-Running this on client dveices will not break any other functionality since the http client source is only used for copy operations, which we own.
+This playbook will dynamically set the http client source interface based on whatever interface is using the SSH ip address.
+For example, if you successfully SSH to IP address 1.1.1.1, that means more than likely that the interface that is assigned with that IP can be used as the http client source.
+Running this on client devices will not break any other functionality since the http client source is only used for copy operations, which we own.

 Supported OS:
 * IOS